paulgazz/kmax/kconfig/README.md

 ## Kconfig parser

-The Kconfig parser in this directory has been copied from the linux-4.19.50/scripts/kconfig directory.
+The Kconfig parser in this directory has been copied from the linux-4.19.50/scripts/kconfig directory (GPL-2.0).
 (We used to have to copy `zconf.hash.c_shipped` to `zconf.hash.c`.)
 The following minor changes have been made:

 1. In `expr.c`, the `static` keyword has been removed from `expr_compare_type` so it can be used by `check_dep.c`.